Mr-Destructive/techstructive-blog/_posts/2021-06-22-BASH-scripting-P1.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1624349678664/yDGL3U70C.png)

-Here we return the addition of two numbers and we use the internal variable ? to access the exit status of the function.
-The ? is an internal variable in Bash, which holds the exit status of the last executed command.
+Here we return the addition of two numbers and we use the internal variable ?
+To access the exit status of the function.
+The ?
+Is an internal variable in Bash, which holds the exit status of the last executed command.
 In this case, it was the function call and its return statement was stored in it.
 As said, it can become quite buggy to exit the function scope with wired return statements, so to avoid those we can make use of global variables.

 ```bash